Skip to main content

 Timeliness of the statistics

 User feedback identified that some users felt the timeliness of the publication could be improved.
-Some users also said it would be useful to provide more information about the events that take place prior to the production of the statistics.
+Some users expressed it would be useful to provide more information about the events that take place prior to the production of the statistics.
 Since July 2021 Annex A of this user guide has been included to explain the current process to agree police funding and to produce the statistics whilst directing users to further background material.

-4.3 Feedback and enquiries
+Feedback and enquiries

-5. Glossary
+6. Glossary

 Additional National Crime Agency (NCA) and Regional Organised Crime Units (ROCU) funding: funding to protect the budget of the NCA and the ROCU grant funding in cash terms.
-In the police funding settlement for the financial year ending March 2022, some funding for the NCA was transferred outside of the police funding settlement.
+In the police funding settlement for the financial year ending 31 March 2022, some funding for the NCA was transferred outside of the police funding settlement.

 Communications capabilities development: a programme to help policing to acquire and exploit communications data and lawfully intercept material.

-Council Tax grants: the combination of:
+Council tax grants: the combination of:

-• Legacy Council Tax freeze grant – paid to PCCs in England who chose to freeze their precept levels in certain years
+• legacy council tax freeze grant – paid to PCCs in England who chose to freeze their precept levels in certain years

-• Local Council Tax support grant – paid to PCCs in England to compensate them for a reduction in income due to changes in the Council Tax benefit system
+• local council tax support grant – paid to PCCs in England to compensate them for a reduction in income due to changes in the Council Tax benefit system

 • City of London precept grant

-Tables 2a and 2b provide further detail.
+Tables 2a and 2b of the data tables accompanying the release provide further detail.

-Council Tax precept: police precept element of Council Tax, set by the PCC and raised locally.
+Council tax precept: police precept element of Council tax, set by the PCC and raised locally.

 COVID-19 funding: to support the police through the COVID-19 pandemic.
 The Government reimbursed all the police’s additional Personal Protective Equipment purchased, resourced enforcement, and set an income loss recovery scheme for PCCs to recover a proportion of their lost income from sales, fees and charges throughout the financial year.

-Forensics: introduced in the financial year ending March 2021 to provide funding for Digital Forensics, the Forensic Capability Network and the Transforming Forensics programmes; to complete the build of a Forensic Capability Network, run the network as business as usual and provide support to forces for digital forensics.
+Forensics: introduced in the financial year ending 31 March 2021 to provide funding for Digital Forensics, the Forensic Capability Network and the Transforming Forensics programmes; to complete the build of a Forensic Capability Network, run the network as business as usual and provide support to forces for digital forensics.

 International Crime Coordination Centre: a dedicated unit set up to support territorial policing in co-operating with international partners on law enforcement matters, particularly in preparation for exiting the European Union and the end of the associated transition period.